gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 In general the following field definition: `field(arg: Int!)` can't be directly copied from the remote schema unless we know all usages of `arg` during Gatsby build.

-To workaround this problem we require you to provide those usages in fragments as aliased fields:
+To workaround this problem we ask you to provide those usages in fragments as aliased fields:

 ```graphql